-The medical history and neurological exam are the mainstay of diagnosis in MS. Magnetic Resonance Imaging (MRI), Evoked Potentials (EP) and occasionally Lumbar puncture (LP), are tests that may be useful in confirmation when a diagnosis of MS is suspected.
+The history given by persons suspected to have MS and neurological examination done by the doctor are the mainstay of diagnosis in MS. Magnetic Resonance Imaging (MRI), Evoked Potentials (EP) and occasionally Lumbar puncture (LP), are tests that may be useful in confirmation when a diagnosis of MS is suspected.

 It is important to remember that there is no one test that can be used to diagnose MS. The diagnosis of MS is only made once other potential causes for symptoms have been ruled out.